agamgupta2015/indigohack-backend/README.md

 4. Start the server:

     ```bash
-    npm start
+    node server.js
     ```

-The API server will start on `http://localhost:3000`.
+The API server will start on `http://localhost:8000`.

 ## Usage